Reframe – rethink – the madness. It’s the way to freedom.

 We’re confused.
 Weepy.
 Doubt.
 Shaking with anxiety.
 Sad.
 Despair.
 Failure.
 Shame.
 Guilt.
 Regret.
 Blame ourselves.
 Hate.
 Anger.
 Grief.
 Loss.
 Broken.
 Fear.
 Terror.
 Disbelief.
 Thinking if only.
 And wondering why? –

 And all this is normal.
 People call it ptsd.
 It’s the aftermath of trauma.
 It’s natural. it’s unavoidable.
-It’s okay.
+It’s okay. – It’s going to last far longer than we want it to, but we can reduce the severity and guide ourselves (with a little help from our friend who knows the real-deal) into a brighter and better life.

 We need the accurate perspective